 GIS Project The GIS Project was established over 5 years ago and was leading edge at the time.
 The GIS Service is becoming a centre of excellence.
 In 2017 urban aerial photography was updated as a collaborative effort supporting all councils and external users to be more effective and efficient.
 A shared approach to rural photography for the region will be initiated in 2018.
 The architecture, supporting a single point of access to the regions aerial photography and data from all councils, is improving each year.

-Information Services.
-The Information Service Project has worked together for more than 5 years.
+Information Services The Information Service Project was established more than 5 years ago.
 The group works well as “councils without borders” and had significant achievements in 2017/18 including a region-wide Wide Area Network (WAN), shared web services creating a common user interface for all councils websites.
 Continued alignment of IS direction, infrastructure and resourcing enable future shared services with other Councils, regionally and nationally.
 Information architecture and management are areas for continued development.

-Records Working Party A Records Management Project has reviewed standards and approaches as well as the opportunity for shared policy to simplify storage and access.
+Records A Records Management Project has reviewed standards and approaches as well as the opportunity for shared policy to simplify storage and access.
 Records are required to be kept and maintained as part of the Public Records Act 2005, which sets out a framework for record keeping in public offices and local authorities.
 Significant work has been undertaken to improve the current state of records including digitizing records and providing information systems to streamline information storage and retrieval.
-Currently the terms of reference are being developed, including the development of a road map for the region.
-A working party has been identified and would initially analyse: the current state of records the feasibility of a common classification system, identifying best regional practice and the most effective records management system.

 Water Conservation The tap water that flows to users in Napier and Hastings comes from the Heretaunga Plains aquifer.
 Over the dry summer months, Napier, Hastings and the Regional Council ask that you help conserve water by remembering a few simple tips. water conservation The main points are: Follow the advice of your city or district council sprinkler restrictions or other measures may apply Check for leaks, and fix leaking taps Run dishwashers and washing machines only when full, and use ‘eco’ settings Scrape dirty dishes, rather than rinse Turn off the tap when brushing teeth Take shorter showers, and use a low flow showerhead Find more information using the following links: Water Conservation – Hastings District Council website Water – Napier City Council website Water Management – Hawke’s Bay Regional Council website.